Why dual British citizenship is in the news

 Employer considerations for business travel

 Tighter border entry verification has operational implications for employers managing internationally mobile staff.
 The risks are no longer limited to visa nationals or sponsored workers.
-Dual British citizens travelling for work may face disruption where proof of citizenship is not aligned with carrier systems.
+Most dual British citizens travelling for work may face disruption where proof of citizenship is not aligned with carrier systems, although a limited exception applies to certain EU Settlement Scheme-based dual nationals.

 For example, a senior executive holding British and Canadian nationality who frequently travels on a Canadian passport may be refused boarding for a UK board meeting if British status cannot be evidenced in a recognised format.
 The commercial impact of missed meetings, delayed site visits or cancelled engagements can be immediate.